blitz95/gc-course-project/README.md

 Use aggregate function to take the average of the values for each variable grouped by ActivityName and SubjectID

-Wrote the first 5 lines of the file to the screen using the head() function.
+Saved the data set to HAR_tidy_data object.

 Wrote the data set HAR_tidy_data.txt using write.table with default values